python-ellar/ellar/docs/overview/exception_handling.md

 ## **Registering Exception Handlers**
 We have successfully created two exception handlers `ExceptionHandlerAction405` and `MyCustomExceptionHandler` but they are not yet visible to the application.

-- `config.py`: The config file holds manage application settings including `EXCEPTION_HANDLERS` fields which defines all custom exception handlers used in the application.
+- `config.py`: The config file holds manage application settings.
+The `EXCEPTION_HANDLERS` variable defines all custom exception handlers registered to `ExceptionMiddlewareService` when bootstrapping the application.

 ```python
 # project_name/config.py